-WP6 (mandatory): Communication and dissemination
+WP7: Communication and dissemination (mandatory)

-This work package should group the activities aiming at ensuring adequate visibility of the activities of the project and a wide dissemination of its results beyond local, regional, and national levels.
+This work package should group the activities aiming at ensuring adequate visibility of the activities of the project and a wide dissemination of its results beyond local, regional and national levels.

-Deliverables might include only major project activities or outputs such as: a communication and dissemination strategy, communication/dissemination campaigns, promotion of events and talents, distribution and dissemination activities, production of communication/dissemination material, advertising and branding materials (brochures, programmes, posters, banners, tag lines, mission statements, graphic design specifications), and press reviews, etc., illustrating the scope, reach, progress and success of the proposed activities.
+Deliverables of this work package might include only major project activities or communication and dissemination such as: а communication/dissemination campaigns, promotion of events and talents, distribution and dissemination activities, production of communication/dissemination material, advertising and branding materials (brochures, programmes, posters, banners, tag lines, mission statements, graphic design specifications), and press reviews, etc., illustrating the scope, reach, progress and success of the proposed activities.

-Each work package proposed by applicants must present at least one deliverable.
-All deliverables should illustrate the scope, reach, progress, and success of the proposed activities.
+Each work package must have at least one deliverable.
+The project should not have more than 40 in total.
+All deliverables should illustrate the scope, reach, progress and success of the proposed activities.

-Additional work packages may also be added.
+Additional work packages may be added.